TempoBeatDownbeat/tutorial/_sources/ch2_basics/annotation.md

-The workflow by which beat and downbeat annotations can be obtained typically involves an interative process departing from an initial estimate, e.g., marking beat locations only, correcting timing errors, followed by a labelling process to mark the metrical position of each beat.
+The workflow by which beat and downbeat annotations can be obtained typically involves an interative process departing from an initial estimate, e.g., marking beat locations only, and then correcting timing errors, followed by a labelling process to mark the metrical position of each beat.

 This initial estimate could be obtained by hand, i.e., by tapping